IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 }
 ```

-Next click on the `Execute` blue button.
+Click on the blue `Execute` button.

-It should come back with success.
+It should show a success result which means that the application should have added an entry with the above details to its database.

 ![Add Owner Success](images/app-browser-swagger-add-owner-resp.png)

-Next let's try and query all the Owners by going to the `GET` version of the `/api/OwnerRest` panel and click on the `Try it out` button followed by clicking on the blue `Execute` button.
+To see the database record inserted above, in Swagger now click on the `GET` version of the `/api/OwnerRest` panel and click on the `Try it out` button followed by clicking on the blue `Execute` button.

 ![Get All Owners Success](images/app-browser-swagger-get-owners-resp.png)

-It should also come back with success.
+It should also have come back with success as well as an array of JSON results including the entry you created above.

 ## What's Next

 ### Finish the Implementation

-You have only implemented a small portion of the application in order to get acquainted with Intent Architect.

-You are welcome to try and implement the rest of the services yourself so that you can have `Pets` with `Owners` and `Pets` make `Visits` to the `Vet`, etc.

-Alternatively you may choose to go to the next tutorial.
+If you wish to continue exploring the concepts covered by this tutorial you can make new services, operations and DTOs to cover additional use cases towards a complete implementation of the PetClinic.

 ### [Tutorial: Create a Module (.NET)](xref:tutorials.create-a-module.introduction)

-Tutorials on how to create a Module and install it into an Application.
+A tutorial on how to create a Module and install it into an Application.

-Modules are the building blocks for how to automate your infrastructural and architectural patterns.